-The world’s largest arms fair takes place every two years, below the glittering towers of Canary Wharf, in London Docklands, with similar fairs in Paris, Abu Dhabi, and Bahrain.
-Here, a bomb ‘steps forth as a commodity, it is changed into something transcendent.’
-Missiles glint under spotlights, ammunition shells are arranged in ascending order, tanks are open for viewing.
-As the lines blur between the military and police there are also private military services, surveillance systems, armed drones, and equipment for crowd control.
-Mannequins with tranquil, plastic faces hold machine guns, pepper gel, and tear gas.
-And between the displays, tables are laid with fruit and champagne, while a string quartet plays Mozart from the back of a military truck.
-Guests include repressive regimes, unstable states, and countries involved in aggressive wars.
-Yet the arms trade is not illicit, but actively promoted by the UK and other governments.
-How is it legitimized?
+The world’s largest arms fair, DSEI, takes place every two years in London Docklands, with similar fairs in Paris, Abu Dhabi, and Bahrain.
+Here, a bomb ‘steps forth as a commodity.’
+Missiles glint under spotlights, tanks are open for viewing, bombs are displayed on pedestals.
+There are also private military services, armed drones, and tear gas for crowd control.
+Hostesses offer beer and champagne, with a hint of something more on the side.
+A string quartet plays Mozart from the back of a military truck.
+Guests include repressive regimes, and countries fighting aggressive wars.
+Yet the arms trade is not illicit, but actively promoted by the UK and USA.

-Jill Gibbon uses drawing and performance to explore the etiquette of the arms trade.
-For the past ten years she has visited arms fairs in Europe and the Middle East by dressing up as an arms trader with a suit, paste pearls, and a fake company.
+Jill Gibbon visits arms fairs in Europe and the Middle East by dressing up as an arms trader with a suit, plastic pearls, and a fake company.
 Her pretence is a metaphor for the facade of respectability in the industry.
-Once inside she draws, and collects gifts from the stalls - stress balls in the shape of bombs and grenades, toy tanks, sweets and condoms with marketing slogans.
+Once inside she draws, and collects complementary gifts from the stalls - stress balls in the shape of bombs and grenades, toy tanks, sweets and condoms with marketing slogans.